Koreas, UN Command agree to demilitarise part of border

 South and North Korea -- which are technically still at war -- agreed to take measures to ease military tensions on their border at a meeting in Pyongyang last month between President Moon Jae-in and Kim Jong Un.

-Earlier this month, the two sides began removing landmines at the JSA -- which is now often used for talks between the two Koreas -- as part of the deal, which was confirmed "complete" at Monday’s talks.
+Earlier this month, the two sides began removing landmines at the JSA -- which is now often used for talks between the two Koreas, as part of the deal, which was confirmed "complete" at Monday´s talks.
+The September summit was the third this year between the leaders as a remarkable rapprochement takes hold on the peninsula.

 South and North Korea -- which are technically still at war -- agreed to take measures to ease military tensions on their border at a meeting in Pyongyang last month between President Moon Jae-in and Kim Jong Un.

-Earlier this month, the two sides began removing landmines at the JSA -- which is now often used for talks between the two Koreas -- as part of the deal, which was confirmed "complete" at Monday’s talks.
+Earlier this month, the two sides began removing landmines at the JSA -- which is now often used for talks between the two Koreas, as part of the deal, which was confirmed "complete" at Monday´s talks.
+The September summit was the third this year between the leaders as a remarkable rapprochement takes hold on the peninsula.

 Comments